pasindu-22/order-management-system-backend/order-service/README.md

 - `order`: Reference to the parent order.
 - `productId`: ID of the product in the order.
 - `productName`: Name of the product.
+- `productSku`: SKU of the product.
 - `quantity`: Quantity of the product in the order.

 ## Service Integration
-- Can integrate with Product Service to fetch product details.
+- Integrates with Product Service to fetch product details.
-- Can integrate with Inventory Service to check stock availability.
+- Integrates with Inventory Service to check stock availability.

 ## Future Enhancements
 - Add support for order history and tracking.